-Council approved a total budget requirement of £12,955,904 for 2019/20, which included a council tax requirement of £4,576,725, as well as parish precepts and a number of technical accounting entries and adjustments.
-For monitoring purposes, the Finance and Performance Sub Committee is focussed on the collectable income and expenditure of this council.
-The original revenue budget for the net cost of services, before such adjustments and items, was £11,395,795.
-2.2.
+Council approved a total budget requirement of £13,283,485 for 2020/21 which included a council tax requirement of £4,804,368, as well as parish precepts and several technical accounting entries and adjustments.
+The original revenue budget for the net cost of services, before such adjustments and items, was £12,501,393.

-Since the budget setting in March 2019, the total budget at 31 March 2020 has been revised to £12,143,489.
-The net increase in budget relates to incorporating the net interest receivable budget to the service expenditure monitoring, net carry forwards from 2018/19 totalling £249,464, and supplementary estimates totalling £603,855 approved during the year,
+Since the budget setting in March 2020, the total budget was revised to £13,219,376 The net increase in budget relates to incorporating the net interest receivable budget to the service expenditure monitoring, net carry forwards from 2019/20 totalling £536,959 and supplementary estimates totalling £331,024 approved during the year, as shown in Table 1 below.

-Table 1